Kendal Briles

 Kendal Briles (born November 10, 1982) is an American football coach.
-He is the offensive coordinator for Texas Christian University.
+He was hired on December 9, 2025, as the offensive coordinator for the South Carolina Gamecocks.
+While coaching at Baylor, Briles' recruiting efforts were recognized in 2013 and 2014 as the Big 12’s Recruiter of the Year.
+In 2015, his first year as the offensive coordinator at Baylor, He was also a finalist for the Broyles Award for engineering the top ranked offense in the country.

 Playing career

-In his junior year of high school, Briles led Stephenville High School to a 16-0 record and the 1999 Texas 4A State Championship while playing for his father.
+In his junior year of high school, Briles led Stephenville High School to a 16–0 record and the 1999 Texas 4A State Championship while playing for his father.
 That year he won the Texas 4A Offensive Player of the Year and first-team all-state quarterback.
 He transferred to Wolfforth Frenship High as a senior when his father took an assistant coaching job at Texas Tech and was again named the Texas 4A Offensive Player of the Year.

 Briles played college football at the University of Texas at Austin and University of Houston as a wide receiver and safety.

 At Texas, Briles saw action on special teams as a redshirt freshman in 2001.
 In 2002 he played in seven games as a back-up safety, recording two interceptions and 10 tackles while also dealing with two injuries.
 At the end of the 2002 season, his father Art Briles became the head coach at Houston, and Kendal was granted a transfer to join him there.

 At Houston he was moved to wide receiver, catching 70 passes for 680 yards and a score.
 He graduated in 2005 with a degree in sport management.

 He was inducted into the Texas High School Football Hall of Fame in 2014.